simeji/jid/README.md

 # jid
-json interactive digger
+Json Incremental Digger

-It's very simple and pawerful tool.
+It's very simple tool.
 You can drill down interactively by using filtering queries like [jq](https://stedolan.github.io/jq/).

 ## Demo